 5. Ventilation provided only for process loads.

-6. Spaces with one of the following occupancy categories, as defined by the International Mechanical Code: Correctional cells, daycare sickrooms, science labs, barbers, beauty and nail salons and bowling alley seating.
+6. Spaces with one of the following occupancy categories, as defined by the International Mechanical Code: correctional cells, daycare sickrooms, science labs, barbers, beauty and nail salons and bowling alley seating.

 7. Dormitory sleeping units.